yihui/yihui.org/content/en/2023-09-21-snap-slides.md

 sections, we could make each section "snap" using this CSS technique.
 Then this continuous page just becomes a series of "slides"!

-## Three CSS attributes
+## Three CSS properties

-A new HTML5 presentation framework with simply three CSS attributes?
+A new HTML5 presentation framework with simply three CSS properties?
 That sounds awesome.
 No one can stop me from working on it.

 ``` css